-If you are already a COPS Office award recipient, you should already have filled out an ACH enrollment form.
-Therefore, your agency will not be required to submit a new ACH enrollment form for the new award as long as your OJP vendor number has not changed.
+If you are a recipient of a previous COPS Office award, you should already have filled out an ACH enrollment form.
+You will not be required to submit a new ACH enrollment form for the new award as long as your bank account information or OJP vendor number has not changed.
 If you have any questions, or wish to verify your ACH enrollment form information, please call the COPS Office Response Center at 800-421-6770 and ask to speak with your state assigned Financial Analyst.